Helios-fr/commnet/README.md

-# Comnet: Lan Communication Network
+# Commnet: Lan Communication Network
 This tool is designed to run an encrypted lan messaging server/client.

 ## Communication standard